-The Child Health CheckPoint was a one-off physical health assessment offered to the 11-12 year old children that are part of the Growing Up in Australia study, and one of their parents.
+The Child Health CheckPoint was a one-off physical health assessment offered to the 11-12 year old children in the Growing Up in Australia study, and one of their parents.

-During the centre visit, children and parents went through a series of short activities at different booths which were generally interesting and fun to do.
+During the centre visit, children and parents went through a series of short activities at different booths (see below) which were generally interesting and fun to do.
 Most activities were done one-on-one with a member of our trained research team.
 You can find out more about what happened at each booth here.